mlr7/Quantum-Gravity-with-Python/README.md

 Vanchurin, Vitaly.
 "Towards a theory of quantum gravity from neural networks."
 Entropy 24, no. 1 (2021): 7. (https://www.mdpi.com/1099-4300/24/1/7)

 Physics Meets ML: https://www.youtube.com/@physicsmeetsml6979

+Will quantum theory and relativity meet at the nanoscale? https://kavlifoundation.org/news/will-quantum-theory-and-relativity-meet-at-the-nanoscale